Spacer

 Support for artists, scholars, & researchers focused on the well-being & education of children & families

-In the spirit of Laura Spelman Rockefeller's commitments and the focus the Foundation that honored her, the Obermann Center uses these funds to support artists, scholars, and researchers whose work focuses on the well-being and education of children and families.
-The Center is currently using these funds to support two initiatives.
-We are funding a graduate research assistant who is working on a project with a collaborative team of local nonprofits to create a model for helping vulnerable learners during this period of virtual and hybrid learning.
-We are also able to provide additional Summer Interdisciplinary Research Grants to faculty members working on what Laura Spelman Rockefeller would have called "child studies."
+In the spirit of Laura Spelman Rockefeller's commitments and the focus of the Foundation that honored her, the Obermann Center uses Spelman Rockefeller funds to support artists, scholars, and researchers whose work focuses on the well-being and education of children and families.
+We are currently using these funds to support Obermann Working Groups, Small Important Projects, and Interdisciplinary Research Grant teams whose projects fit these funding priorities.

 Apply for Funding